ycpcs/cs481-fall2021-PW/syllabus.md

 - Backend and Database
 - Possibly Data Visualization

 Drs.
-Druena and Shedlosky will introduce to the Privileged Walk concept during the first week of class.
+Druen and Shedlosky will introduce to the Privileged Walk concept during the first week of class.

 It is highly likely that this will be a two-semester project, spanning both CS481 and CS482.
 I highly recommend that you continue working on this project in CS482 in the Spring, as it will provide you with a valuable year-long, comprehensive, client-based, team project experience, and CS482 counts as a CS elective toward your CS major requirements.